iwasahighwayman/my-elusive-whale/README.md

 ```

-Here is an ASCII-Architecture schematic of the darkness detector circuit
+Here is an ASCII-Architecture schematic of the darkness detector circuit - daylight low, darkness high

 ```